aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 Service ports that you can connect to depend on the service type and deployment type.
 The configuration can also affect the ports that are available:

 * Is the service in a public network, :doc:`dedicated VPC </docs/platform/howto/manage-vpc-peering>`, virtual cloud account, or a  :doc:`Bring Your Own Account (BYOA) </docs/platform/concepts/byoa>` setup ?
-* Has the customer configured IP ranges in  user_config.ip_filter?
+* Have you configured IP ranges in  user_config.ip_filter?
 * Has the customer enabled public internet access for otherwise private-only services?

 Commonly opened ports